- Our Favorite Lavazza Espresso Machines (Plus Alternatives) - March 25, 2022

 If you love after-dinner espresso or just can’t handle caffeine even though you love the flavor of coffee, you may love this full-bodied mix of Swiss water decaffeinated Arabica beans from Honduras, Central America, and Vietnam, available ground or whole bean.
 It has notes of cocoa and spices and comes in a medium roast.

 Here’s a powerful coffee.
-It’s a mix between Arabica and Robusta beans with notes of chocolate.
+It’s a mix of Arabica and Robusta beans with notes of chocolate.
 It’s rich, strong, and will leave a lasting impression.

 Looking for an intense, rich coffee?
 The Kimbo Espresso Napoletano has your name all over it.
 It’s a full-bodied medium-dark roast with a hint of sweetness in the notes.